SuleimanFarah/sunpy/GSOC/2018/GSoC-2018-himanshukgp.md

 |July 23, 2018 - Aug 5,2018 <br/>( 2 weeks )|<ul><li>Write tests and documentation for deforest implementation.</li><li>This period can be buffer for deforest implementation and testing.</li><li>Work on optional extras (soft morphological filtering).</li></ul>|
 |Aug 6, 2018 - Aug 14, 2018 <br/>(1 week )|<ul><li>Work on any leftover tasks which were stuck before.</li><li>Write tests and docs for soft morphological filtering if implemented.</li></ul>|

 ### Software packages to be used

 **Language:** Python, Cython

 **Libraries and modules:** astropy, pytest

-## How I propose to complete the project:
+## How I propose to complete the project

 I previously had some exposure to Image processing tasks during a winter workshop organised in my college.
 I have grown a lot of interest in this field thereafter.
 There are lots of materials available online and I will approach to my mentor if I am stuck for long on a given problem.
 I also plan to discuss new implementation details with my mentors beforehand.

 I will push to my pull requests regularly to keep my mentors updated on my work and blog every week as well.
 I will be available all the time for reviews and answer questions regarding my implementation.
 I will also clearly explain everything in documentation so that it is easy to understand in future.
 We know that sunkit-image is in its very nascent stage so I am very excited about how much we can do in future and interesting things I'll get to learn in the process.

 I will also be available in future for any questioning related to my work.

-## Benefits to the community:
+## Benefits to the community

  This project will add MGN, NRGF, OCCULT-2 and Image resampling in Sunkit-Image.
 We will also have CI and documentation up and running.
 We will also get some **testing routine** as we have in **Sunpy.** We will have tools to extract coronal loops and extract hidden features in white image through MGN.
  We have few libraries for image processing in sunpy itself.
 Their is a huge scope on this topic.
 There are numerous more algorithms which we can implement and fine tune to be available for users.
 This project will provide a base for sunkit-image for all future works.

 ## GSoC

 ### Have you participated previously in GSoC?
 When?
 Under which project?

 No, I have **not** participated in GSoC before.
 This is the first time I am participating in GSoC.

 ### Are you also applying to other projects?

 **No** ,This is the **only project** and **SunPy is the only organization** that I have applied for.

 ### Commitments

 I don't have any other internship or work during this summer.
 I have no plans for any vacations either.

 My classes start from 16th of July, even after my classes start I can give about 35 hours a week on this project, as I have around 21 hours of class time every week in my college and there is very less academic pressure during beginning of the course.
 Also I have  proposed this time mostly for  extras upon which I can keep working even after the program ends.